threedworld-mit/tdw/Documentation/python/py_impact.md

 `from tdw.py_impact import CollisionType`

-Define the "type" of collision by the motion of the object.
+The "type" of a collision, defined by the motion of the object.

+none = No collision
+impact = The object "entered" a collision scrape = The object "stayed" in a collision with a low angular velocity. roll = The object "stayed" in a collision with a high angular velocity.

 Enum values: